Julie Mel Cooper on Trading in Corporate Life for Internet Marketing

 I then moved to Paris, going from model agency to the next, only to be told I was too ordinary, that my eyes were too small or that I was too curvy… I dropped out of university and started doing small jobs to survive.

 After 3 years, I began to become sick from malnutrition and depression.
-I gave up on my dreams and went back to my parents to resume unity and do what I was expected to do… fit the mould.
+I gave up on my dreams and went back to my parents to resume unity and do what I was expected to do… fit the mold.

-3 years later, I obtained my bachelor degrees.
+About 3 years later, I obtained my bachelor degrees.
 I felt like I had to go away and leave everything behind for a while.
 I needed to break free from the past and give myself the best chance for a happy life.

 I arrived in Sydney in September 2006, initially for only a year, but never left… I met my husband and settled in this beautiful part of the world.